rajasekhar-gundala/LEMP-WordPress/README.md

 # LEMP-WordPress
 Deploy WordPress on LEMP Stack using Docker Compose

+> Clone the repository and go to Install step to setup WordPress

 ## Contents of the Repository
 This repository contains WordPress application running on LEMP Stack, supported by Docker and orchestrated by Docker Compose.